itsdheera2k1/Crow/README.md

 * **Engine**: Node.js (Express & EJS)
 * **Frontend**: Custom CSS3 (Glassmorphism & Pastel Aesthetic)
 * **Connectivity**: Web-based remote accessibility with encrypted socket handling.
-* **Alerts**: Extensible notification system via Email/SMS for critical events.

-## 📦 Current Status
-> [!NOTE]
-> CRowe is currently under active development.
-This repository serves as the primary hub for documentation and release tracking.

 ## ⚖️ Disclaimer
-This software is developed for **authorized** security auditing, network management, and educational purposes.
+This software is developed for **authorized** security auditing and educational purposes.
 The developer is not responsible for any misuse.
-Always ensure compliance with local laws and obtain explicit permission before monitoring any system.
+Always obtain explicit permission before monitoring any system.

 ---
 **Made with ❤️ By Dheera**